lzubiaur/debugconsole/README.md

 MIT License

 tcprelay.py and usbmux.py are part of the awesome libusbmuxd library and are licensed under the GNU Lesser General Public License.
-Please check the libusbmuxd's github repository [a link](https://github.com/libimobiledevice/libusbmuxd).
+Please have a look at the [libusbmuxd's github repository](https://github.com/libimobiledevice/libusbmuxd).